marcosgriselli/ViewAnimator/README.md

 git "hamzaansari09/ViewAnimator" "1.0.2"
 ```

-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `ViewAnimator.framework` into your Xcode project.

 <!--### Swift Package Manager-->